Profile of the Supervisory Board Van Gogh Museum Foundation, Amsterdam

 Present composition of the Board

-Ancillary activities: Member Board of Trustees and Chair Audit Committee Hotelschool The Hague; Member of the Supervisory Board and Chair Audit Committee GS1 Nederland.
+Ancillary activities: Member of the Board of Trustees and Chair of the Audit Committee of Hotelschool The Hague; Member of the Board and Treasurer of Huis Marseille, Museum for Photography in Amsterdam.

-Ancillary activities: Member of the Coolblue B.V.
-Supervisory Board; Member of the Nimbus Ventures Advisory Board.
+Ancillary activities: Member of the Supervisory Board of Coolblue B.V. and Member of the Advisory Board of Nimbus Ventures.
+Chair of the Supervisory Board of Alpine Hearing Protection.

-Primary position: Chairman of the Board of the Netherlands Authority for Consumers and Markets (ACM)
+Chair of the Board of the Authority for Consumers & Markets (ACM)

-Ancillary activities: Substitute Judge Court of Appeals Amsterdam; Vice Chair Koninklijk Concertgebouworkest; Member of the Board of Trustees of the Europa Institute, Leiden University; Advisory Council Member of Law Department, Utrecht University; Member of the Scientific Council, Global Competition Law Centre, College of Europe, Bruges; Vice Chair of the Board Aruba Fair Trade Authority (AFTA).
+Ancillary activities: Substitute Judge Court of Appeals Amsterdam; Chairman of the Board of Trustees of the Europa Institute, Leiden University; Member of the Advisory Council of the Law Department, Utrecht University; Member of the Scientific Council, Global Competition Law Centre, College of Europe, Bruges; Vice Chairman of the Board of the Aruba Fair Trade Authority (AFTA).